Greenlee alum visits with students, provides international communications insight

 Sikanku is an associate professor of journalism and communication at the University of Media, Arts and Communication-Institute of Journalism in Ghana.
 He has produced extensive scholarship and in-depth analysis on the role of communication in a variety of local and international media and serves as a leading political communication analyst and commentator for Ghanaian television.

 Sikanku’s work has appeared in top-rated and globally recognized journals such as the International Journal of Communication, Howard Journal of Communication, International Communication Research Journal, Communication and the Public and the Journal of Black Studies.
 As a political communication scholar, he has studied media representation, political framing and campaign communication and authored two books.
 His first book, “The Afrocentric Obama and Lessons on Political Campaigning,” focused on the Obama presidency while his recent book focuses on the values, leadership and communication style of Vice President Bawumia and the evolving role of the vice presidency in Ghana.
-Sikanku has guest lectured at the University of Pennsylvania, Columbia and Harvard.
+Sikanku has guest lectured at the University of Pennsylvania and Harvard.

 “It’s great to see that the seeds we planted while he was a grad student in the Greenlee School have sparked a rich intellectual journey with multiple publications to date,” said Daniela Dimitrova, university professor and LAS Dean’s Professor in the Greenlee School of Journalism and Communication.
 “Etse has become a role model for his students back in Ghana and also a great ambassador for Greenlee abroad.”